learntoflutter/flutter_embed_unity/flutter_embed_unity/README.md

  requirements that all new apps and updates targeting Android 15+ (SDK 35) [must support 16 KB page sizes](https://android-developers.googleblog.com/2025/05/prepare-play-apps-for-devices-with-16kb-page-size.html).
   See [this announcement from Unity](https://discussions.unity.com/t/info-unity-engine-support-for-16-kb-memory-page-sizes-android-15/1589588) for more information.
 </details>

-[Unity as a library](https://docs.unity3d.com/Manual/UnityasaLibrary.html) was only intended by Unity to be used fullscreen (running in it's own `UnityPlayerActivity.java` Activity on Android, or using `UnityAppController.mm` as the root UIViewController on iOS).
-By embedding Unity into a Flutter widget, this plugin breaks this assumption, making it quite delicate.
-It also calls undocumented functions written by Unity, and implements various workarounds, which is why this plugin may not work with different versions of Unity.
-If you need support for different versions, this package is [federated](https://docs.flutter.dev/packages-and-plugins/developing-packages#federated-plugins) to allow easier extension by contributors for different versions of Unity using alternate platform packages - [consult the wiki for help developing and contributing your own.](https://github.com/learntoflutter/flutter_embed_unity/wiki)

 ## Only supports Flutter 3.3.x, 3.7.x, 3.10.x, 3.13.x, 3.22.x or later